 Ten Ways to Manage Business During Uncertain Times: The COVID-19 EditionThe coronavirus pandemic and spread of COVID-19 has halted business across the United States and around the world.
 These are unprecedented times—for all of us.
-By now, you may be feeling overwhelmed at the amount of news, information, and resources available.
+By now, you may be feeling overwhelmed by the amount of news, information, and resources available.
 We narrowed the information down to 10 ways to manage your business and work from home.
 We hope that you find these tips useful during this difficult time.

 - Explore government relief options to help your small business weather the storm